BKT-DevOps/test_le_mobil_app/docs/Project-Definition.md

 <br>

-This document defines the purpose, goals, and scope of **Project Test Lutfiye** project.
+This document defines the purpose, goals, and scope of **Infrastructure as Code Project** project.

 ---